 - Once you’ve all agreed on an approach, try the solution and see how it goes.
 Start again if things don’t improve.

 Staying calm can help when children are fighting.
 If it’s safe and you don’t need to step in immediately, it can help to stop, count to 10, and then act.

 That extra 10 seconds is often enough to calm your emotions.
 If this doesn’t help, you might want to ask another adult to handle things while you take some time out.

 If your children are very aggressive or nasty towards each other a lot of the time, it’s time to seek help.

 This kind of fighting can be very distressing for children and can lead to future problems with relationships.
 So if you’re concerned about how your children behave when they disagree, it’s best to speak to a professional.
 Start by talking with your child’s GP.

-Sometimes children’s fighting is caused by a condition like attention deficit hyperactivity disorder (ADHD), which makes it hard for children to manage their behaviour.
+Sometimes children’s fighting is caused by conditions like attention deficit hyperactivity disorder (ADHD), which make it hard for children to control their impulses.
 If you’re worried about your children’s behaviour more generally, it’s also a good idea to talk with a professional.

 And if you’re feeling overwhelmed or stressed by fighting, it’s worth getting support.
 You could start by talking to family, friends and other parents.
 If you need advice right away, you can try a parenting helpline.